 Āpiha Papa Atawhai

-Rangers supervise, maintain, enhance and protect conservation areas such as forests, coasts, wetlands, national parks, maritime parks, regional parks, reserves, and sites of historical or cultural importance.
+Rangers protect, enhance and maintain conservation and recreation areas such as regional and national parks, forests, wetlands, reserves, and sites of cultural importance.

 Experienced rangers usually earn

-Pay for rangers varies according to qualifications and experience:
+Pay for rangers varies depending on experience, qualifications and the type of work they do.